Connect with us

 Medical Licensing Fees

-The Medical Board of California will be required to follow new procedures while investigating complaints, while doctors will pay higher licensing fees to fund those investigations.
+The Medical Board of California will be required to follow new procedures while investigating complaints, while doctors will pay higher licensing fees to help fund those investigations.
 SB 815, by Sen. Richard Roth, a Riverside Democrat, mandates the new complaint procedures amid criticism of the board by patient advocates, who say bad doctors often escape sanction.
 It will gradually boost the license renewal fee to $1,255 every two years, up from $863 currently.
 It also repeals AB 2098, passed last year, that said it is unprofessional conduct for doctors to spread misinformation or disinformation related to covid-19.
 The law was entangled in multiple lawsuits with conflicting rulings, including one by a federal judge who called it “unconstitutionally vague.”

 Pharmacy Errors